RadouanBoukharfane/radouanboukharfane.github.io/_projects/overview.md

 ---
 title: "FluidSim Lab - College of Computing"
 excerpt: "
-The MSDA Group at MSDA/UM6P is a research group focuses on development and application of tools to perform scale-resolving simulations of transient flow phenomena and turbulence.
-In particular, we focus on development of novel high-order discretisations for use on structured and unstructured grids, as well as their implementation for massively-parallel many-core architectures.
-We are also interested development of novel meshing methods.
+FluidSim Lab - College of Computing at UM6P is a research group that focuses on the development and application of tools to perform scale-resolving simulations of transient flow phenomena and turbulence.
+In particular, we concentrate on the development of novel high-order discretizations for use on structured and unstructured grids, as well as their implementation for massively-parallel many-core architectures.
+We are also interested in the development of novel meshing methods.
 "
 collection: projects
 ---